naturalis/nbclassify/html/README.md

 ## Installation

+In a production environment it is recommended to install Python packages in a virtual environment.
+But since system Python packages are also required (e.g. python-opencv), the following could be done:

+	cd /var/www/django-site/
+	virtualenv --system-site-packages env
+	env/bin/pip install -r requirements.txt

-For installation instructions, see the "orchid" subdirectory.
+For further installation instructions, see the "orchid" subdirectory.

 [1]: https://github.com/naturalis/imgpheno